YiyanXu/DiffRec/README.md

 ## Usage
 ### Data
 The experimental data are in './datasets' folder, including Amazon-Book, Yelp and MovieLens-1M.
-Note that the item embedding files of Amazon-book for clean setting and noisy setting are not here due to filesize limits.
-Anyone who needs these files could contact us.

 ### Training
 #### DiffRec